CobbledSteel/RoSE/README.md

 Our evaluation demonstrates that RoSÉ holistically captures the closed-loop interactions between environment, algorithms, and hardware, opening up new opportunities for systematic hardware-software co-design for robotic UAV systems.

 # RoSÉ Tutorial
-This artifact appendix describes how to use RoSEto run end-to-end robotics simulations, and how to reproduce experimental results.
+This artifact appendix describes how to use RoSÉ to run end-to-end robotics simulations, and how to reproduce experimental results.

 The instructions assume that a user already has robotic applications and hardware configurations developed, and provides reference examples used in the evaluation of this work.
 While RoSEcan be used to develop new hardware and software, instructions to do so are outside of the scope of the artifact evaluation.